Published January 5, 2026 by Story.law Editorial Team

 Cake Equity

-Annual Cost: Startup-friendly tiers
+Pricing: Startup-friendly tiers

 Cake Equity focuses on simplicity and affordability for unfunded or pre-incorporation teams, especially in APAC.
 It provides guided workflows for grants, options, and shareholder communications.
-Once a startup raises angel or seed funding, Story.law Automatic Cap Tables (Aegis by Story.law) is recommended to ensure the cap table accurately reflects legal documents—with zero risk of founder error.
+Once a startup raises angel or seed funding, Story.law Lawyer-supervised Cap Table (Aegis by Story.law) is recommended to ensure the cap table accurately reflects legal documents—with zero risk of founder error.
 Cake remains useful for APAC-headquartered companies that want to continue using it alongside legal oversight.

 Key Features